Ego Depletion: What It Is And How To Prevent It

 Guilt And Ego Depletion

 After ego depletion, you may be less likely to feel guilty.
 In one study, participants were brought to the point of ego depletion.
-Afterwards, they were given money that they could donate to a charity if they chose.
+Afterward, they were given money that they could donate to a charity if they chose.
 Those with ego depletion typically kept the money for themselves rather than donating it to help someone else.

 Ego Depletion In Specific Self-Control Tasks